Coolafdood/music-physicals-project/README.md

 ### Result
 Received and email during the times that was shown, was able to communicate what they needed.
 The item was in reservation. sold the item.

-Here is the Markdown version of the deployed GitHub Pages testing checklist, ready to paste into your README.md, TESTING.md, or project wiki:

----